darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OTLP/SQL/5. Distributed/Replication/Models/Leaderless replication.md

 In primary-secondary replication, the primary node is a bottleneck and a single point of failure.
 Moreover, it helps to achieve read scalability but fails to provide write scalability.
 The **peer-to-peer replication** model resolves these problems by not having a single primary node.
 All the nodes have equal weightage and can accept read and write requests.

 Like primary-secondary replication, this replication can also yield inconsistency.
 This is because when several nodes accept write requests, it may lead to concurrent writes.
-A helpful approach used for solving write-write inconsistency is called **[[Quorum]]**.
+A helpful approach used for solving write-write inconsistency is called **[[../../../../../../2.
+Architecture/4.
+API/Concepts/Quorum]]**.

 !
 If you have `n` replicas, and you choose w and `r` such that `w + r > n`, you can generally expect every read to return the most recent value written for a key.
 This is the case because the set of nodes to which you’ve written and the set of nodes from which you’ve read must overlap.